Symptoms

 - Ensure proper injection technique

-May begin 2-4 months after starting treatment or significant weight loss.
+What it is: Noticeable increase in hair shedding or thinning.
+May begin 2-4 months after starting treatment.
 Often temporary.

 - Ensure adequate protein intake